pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

     - To prepare a local Windows system, install required applications and configuration files - [Preparing your local Windows 10 system – 45 minutes](https://github.com/pegasystems/pega-helm-charts/blob/master/docs/prepping-local-system-runbook-windows.md).

-2. Verify access to your PKS cluster and create an PostgreSQL instance in an account such as Google Cloud Platform (GPC) - [Prepare your PKS resources – 45 minutes](#prepare-your-resources--45-minutes).
+2. Verify access to your TKGI cluster and create an PostgreSQL instance in an account such as Google Cloud Platform (GPC) - [Prepare your TKGI resources – 45 minutes](#prepare-your-resources--45-minutes).

-3. Customize a configuration file with your PKS details and use the command-line tools, kubectl and Helm, to install and then deploy Pega Platform onto your PKS cluster - [Deploying Pega Platform using Helm charts – 90 minutes](#installing-and-deploying-pega-platform-using-helm-charts--90-minutes).
+3. Customize a configuration file with your TKGI details and use the command-line tools, kubectl and Helm, to install and then deploy Pega Platform onto your TKGI cluster - [Deploying Pega Platform using Helm charts – 90 minutes](#installing-and-deploying-pega-platform-using-helm-charts--90-minutes).

 4. Configure your network connections in the DNS management zone of your choice so you can log in to Pega Platform - [Logging in to Pega Platform – 10 minutes](#logging-in-to-pega-platform--10-minutes).